Medicare Enrolled

 Summary

-Dr. Sherman is a mixed practice specialist, with above-average Medicare volume (top 17% in TX), and low-engagement industry engagement, with 19 years of practice experience.
+Dr. Sherman is a mixed practice specialist, with above-average Medicare volume (top 17% in TX), with low-engagement industry engagement, with 19 years of NPI registration.

 This summary is auto-generated from federal data.
 It describes data availability and patterns — not clinical quality.
 Read our methodology →